 Continue following the red paint marks before you reach the last section of cables and ladders leading right to the top.

 As per usual, the views from the top are nothing short of spectacular.
 The Fonda Savio hut, where you set off from, is a tiny dot far below.
 The famous three peaks are visible straight ahead.
-To your left and right sheer drop few hundred meters down.
+To your left and right, a sheer drop a few hundred meters.

 Now it’s time to retrace your steps.
 The way down follows exactly the same path.
 Make sure to be aware of what’s happening below.
 Via ferrata Merlone is quite popular, so don’t expect to be alone.

-If you see other people ascending make sure to give each other space, use the ladders only one at the time and if you happen to set off any rocks flying, shout “below" to give a proper warning.
+If you see other people ascending make sure to give each other space, use the ladders only one at a time and if you happen to set off any rocks flying, shout “below” loudly to give a proper warning.